 Here are a few things to consider when deciding on a stay at Disney's Grand Californian Hotel & Spa.

-Location, location location.
-We want to say that the other hotels are just as convenient, but they are not.
-This hotel accesses the middle of Downtown Disney and is the closest hotel to Disneyland Park (accessible through Downtown Disney).
-Not only that, but it has a separate side entrance right into Disney California Adventure as well as another hotel entrance into the park near Pixar Place!
+Location, location, location.
+You can't get closer than this!
+This hotel is in the middle of Downtown Disney and is the closest hotel to Disneyland Park (accessible through Downtown Disney).
+Not only that, but it has a separate side entrance right into Disney California Adventure.
 Whether you are starting or ending your day at Disney California Adventure, you will appreciate the convenience of this special theme park entrance.
+Overall, this park is closest to Disneyland and Disney California Adventure.

 What is your budget?
 This is the priciest of the three hotels.
 (Although some of the toadally awesome signature suites and Disneyland Hotel are also quite a splurge.)
 If it’s within your means, then enjoy this luxurious and convenient location.
 Did you know you can book hotel rooms at Disney’s Grand Californian (or any on-site or off-site hotels near Disneyland) for a discount through Undercover Tourist?
 No matter where you stay, if you need a rental car, be sure to book one when booking the hotel to unlock even deeper discounts and save up to 50% on the car.